Ferromagnetic Potts Model: Refined #BIS-hardness and Related Results: Phase Diagram for the Ferromagnetic Potts model

 Substituting $x=y^d$ and $B-1$ from \eqref{eq:bprecursion}, we obtain the equivalent inequality

-where $p(y)$ is the polynomial given in \eqref{eq:py}.
+where $p(y)$ is the polynomial defined in \eqref{eq:py}.
 By the proof of Lemma~\ref{lem:numbermajority}, $p(y)>0$ iff $y>\rho$.
-The latter inequality, throughout the regime $B\geq \Bu$, is only satisfied by the majority fixpoint with $x$ maximum, concluding the proof. \end{proof}
+The proof of Lemma~\ref{lem:numbermajority} further yields that the latter inequality, throughout the regime $B> \Bu$, is only satisfied by the majority fixpoint with $x$ maximum, thus yielding Item~\ref{it:edcedc2}.